Shingon Buddhism: 20th century and post-war period

 In March 1941, under the government's religious policy, Shingon schools were forcibly merged to form the 'Dai-Shingon' sect.
 During the second world war, prayers for the surrender of enemy nations were frequently held at various temples.
 After the war, both Ko-Gyō and Shin-Gyō schools continued to separate, and some established their own unique doctrines and traditions.
 There are now around eighteen major Shingon schools with their own headquarter temples (honzan) in Japan.
 Yamasaki estimated the number of Shingon followers at ten million and the number of priests at sixteen thousand in around eleven thousand temples (in his 1988 book).
 In Japan, there are also several new Shingon influenced groups classified as 'New Religions'.
 Some of these new movements include Shinnyo-en, Agon-shu and Gedatsu-kai.

 Another recent modern development is the phenomenon of Chinese students reviving Chinese Esoteric Buddhism through studying Japanese Shingon.
 This “tantric revival movement” (mijiao fuxing yundong 密教復興運動) was mainly propagated by Chinese Buddhists who traveled to Japan to be trained, initiated, and receive dharma transmission as acharyas in the Shingon tradition and who then return home to establish the tradition.
-Some important figures of this revival include Wang Hongyuan 王弘願 (1876–1937), and Guru Wuguang (悟光上師 (1918–2000), both trained in Shingon and went on to spread Shingon teachings in the Chinese speaking world.
+Some important figures of this revival include Wang Hongyuan 王弘願 (1876–1937), and Chisong 持松 both trained in Shingon and went on to spread Shingon teachings in the Chinese speaking world.

 Some of these Chinese acharyas have chosen to officially remain under the oversight of Kōyasan Shingon-shū or Shingon-shu Buzan-ha and minister as Chinese branches of Japanese Shingon, but others have chosen to create independent and distinct schools.
 Today, these revivalist lineages exist in Hong Kong, Taiwan and Malaysia.
 Though they draw mainly from Shingon teachings, they have also adopted some Tibetan Buddhist elements.

 A similar phenomenon has occurred in South Korea, where two recent esoteric schools have been founded, the Chinŏn (眞言) and the Jingak Order (眞 覺), both of which are largely based on Shingon teachings.

 During the 20th century, Shingon Buddhism also spread to the West, especially to the United States (a move led by the Japanese Diaspora).
 There are now various temples on the West Coast and Hawaii like Hawaii Shingon Mission (built 1915–1918) and Koyasan Beikoku Betsuin (Los Angeles, founded 1912), Henjyoji Shingon Temple in Portland, Oregon (est. 1949), and the Seattle Koyasan Temple in Seattle, Washington.